-Virginia Commonwealth University is committed to providing accessible and equitable living, learning and working environments free from discrimination and harassment based on race, color, religion, national or ethnic origin, age, sex (including pregnancy), political affiliation, veteran status, genetic information, sexual orientation, gender identity, gender expression or disability.
+Virginia Commonwealth University is committed to providing accessible and equitable living, learning and working environments free from discrimination and harassment based on race, color, religion, national origin (including ethnicity), age, sex (including pregnancy, childbirth and related medical conditions), parenting status, marital status, political affiliation, veteran status, genetic information (including family medical history), sexual orientation, gender identity, gender expression, and disability.
 VCU also prohibits discrimination against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant.

-Discrimination or harassment that does not fall under the Sexual Misconduct/Violence and Sex/Gender Discrimination Policy will be considered under the Affirmation of VCU’s Equal Opportunity - Interim Policy, which governs the conduct of VCU students, faculty, staff and third parties such as vendors, alumni, visitors, university affiliates or local residents.
+Discrimination or harassment that does not fall under the Sexual Misconduct/Violence and Sex/Gender Discrimination Policy will be considered under the Preventing and Responding to Discrimination policy, which governs the conduct of VCU students, faculty, staff and third parties such as vendors, alumni, visitors, university affiliates or local residents.

 Third parties can make a complaint or report a violation of this policy committed by a member of the VCU community.
 Third parties are also subject to this policy when participating in conduct affecting a VCU community member, on VCU property or associated with a VCU-sponsored event.